 The prize of $300 is awarded annually for the best graduate student paper on any aspect of East Asian anthropology and/or East Asian anthropology’s contribution to the broader field.

 Papers must deal with the anthropological study of East Asian societies and cultures, or other societies/cultures and diasporic and transnational communities with historical or contemporary ties to East Asia.
 Papers will be read by a committee of the Society for East Asian Anthropology and judged on original empirical research and contribution to the field; organization, quality, clarity of writing, and cogency of argument.
 The author of the paper judged to be of the highest quality will receive the prize.

-Manuscripts should be sent to Professor Nancy Chen at email@example.com as MS Word file, double-spaced, author’s name removed.
+Manuscripts should be sent to Gordon Mathews at email@example.com as an MS Word file, double-spaced, author’s name removed.
 Please put “Bestor Prize” in the subject line of your email message.

 General eligibility criteria:

 - Students must be in a degree-granting program (including MA or PhD) at the time of their submission.

 - Paper must be the original work of the student and previously unpublished.

 - All manuscripts must be typed, double-spaced, with one inch margins.

 - Maximum length for the body of the text is 7,000 words; the abstract, tables, notes, and references may constitute additional pages.